Superior court upholds Cambria decision in 2017 drug case

 Agents from the state Office of Attorney General's Bureau of Narcotics Investigation, FBI, Cambria County Drug Task Force and local police departments said the drug operation distributed $2.7 million in heroin in 13 months.

-Baumgardner was sentenced by Cambria Judge Tamara R. Bernstein to 9 to 18 years in state prison in 2017 after he was found guilty by a jury of multiple drug-related charges.
+Baumgardner was sentenced by Cambria Judge Tamara R. Bernstein to nine to 18 years in state prison in 2017 after he was found guilty by a jury of multiple drug-related charges.

 Baumgardner filed a petition earlier this year for relief under the Post Conviction Relief Act, which allows individuals who have pleaded guilty or been found guilty of a crime to argue that a new trial or other relief may be warranted.